01 of 03

 03 of 03

-Zwetchgenwasse: Plum Brandy
+Zwetchgenwasser: Plum Brandy

 Produced primarily in Baden-Württemberg (southwest Germany) and the Allgäu, the production of Zwetschgenwasser creates a secondary market for fruit and keeps fallen fruit from being wasted.

-It is made from fermented house or Italian plums (Prunus domestica subsp. domestica), which are held in casks for weeks to months before being double distilled.
+It is made from fermented house or Italian plums (Prunus domestica subsp. domestica) which are held in casks for weeks to months before being double distilled.
 It is fairly easy to make and therefore often made in hobby stills.

 The brandy is clear and colorless.
-It is kept in a carboy or tank to age, thereby reducing some of the bite.
+It is kept in a carboy or tank to age, thereby reducing some of its bite.
 Some of the best Zwetschgenwasser is aged for years before being drunk.
 After aging, it is cut with water to a 40% alcohol level.

 Zwetschgenwasser is drunk neat at room temperature or slightly cooler.
 It is not sweet.